 Additionally, the archive document that prints with the DHL Express label will print Paperless Trade in the Features / Services section.

 If the label does not display PLT and the archive document does not list Paperless Trade below the Features / Services section, you will need to print your customs forms.
-Check with your DHL Express account manager to find out if the forms need to be attached to the box or handed over to the driver.
+Check with your DHL Express account manager to find out if the forms need to be attached to the box or handed to the driver.